 From Our Review: “Final Fantasy XIII-2 is a game that has no idea what it’s doing or where it’s going.
 It’s full of time traveling, paradoxes, role-playing, platforming, and more than a few puzzles to solve.
 It’s full of changes and alterations, but at the core, it’s very much a sequel – and it shows.
 It feels like the game is experiencing growing pains, with short bursts of interesting moments infused with utter dullness.”

 Al Gore Award for Best Use of Environment In a Game

 Ever since games moved beyond being about a simple character moving against a black background, they’ve used the environment to help tell their story.
-Who can forget the unique worlds of Super Mario 64 or the hostile world of Half-Life 2?
+Who can forget the unique playground of Super Mario 64 or the hostile terrain of Half-Life 2?
 And because sometimes you just want to stop and look around at the world.

 Miles Dyson Memorial Award

 AKA “The One Step Closer to SkyNet Award.”
 Video game technology is advancing at a lightning fast pace and now that next generation consoles have practically reached the limits of photorealistic graphics; the only other place to go is to make the game world as realistic as possible.
 There’s no fate but what we make and no limit to what a talented developer can do with the right piece of new technology.

 The Wii U GamePad allowed gamers to discover new and creative ways to dispatch zombies in ZombiU (but you better remember to watch your TV too!) as well reinventing couch co-op in Call of Duty: Black Ops II (those of us who played GoldenEye with cardboard over half the screen understand how truly necessary a second screen becomes).